brightsparklabs/appcli/README.md

 #### Command: `version`

-Fetches the version of the app being managed with appcli
+Fetches the version of the app being managed with appcli.

 usage: `./myapp version`